Skip to content

 Train yourself to admire the handiwork of the Creator.
 You are the handiwork of the Creator.
 God designed you with specific qualities that make you unique.
 Your build, your hair, your nose, your eyes?
 All chosen by him.
 So too your personality and your talents.
 That means when you look down on yourself and say you’re not good enough, you’re actually disparaging your Creator, the one who designed you just the way he wanted.

-“Your works are wonderful, God, including me.
+So what you really should be saying is,“Your works are wonderful, God, including me.

-These are the things you must concentrate on when your focus moves to what you don’t have.
+Personally, I’m not always thankful for every attribute God gave me.
+But he did give me some pretty cool traits.
+These are the things I have to concentrate on when my focus moves to what I don’t have.
 Everyone has something remarkable about his or herself.
 Find yours and praise God for it!
 If you are completely unable to find even one thing, ask your friends to help you.

 Adjust Your Appearance